SchroedingersBit/PfortGTPanama/vehicle/sensors/README.md

 </p>

 ## Gyroscope
-To stop the car after three laps, the Adafruit 9-DOF Orientation IMU Fusion Breakout - BNO085 (BNO080) gyroscope was installed, which measures the rotated angles during turns and brings the motor to a stop after 1080°.
+To stop the car after three laps and know the spatial orientation, the Adafruit 9-DOF Orientation IMU Fusion Breakout - BNO085 (BNO080) gyroscope was installed, which measures the rotated angles during turns and brings the motor to a stop after 1080°.
 It also helps with steering correction.

 <p align="center">
   <img src="https://github.com/SchroedingersBit/PfortGT-WRO/assets/109133963/86dd095a-c874-4c95-8dc8-72763162c80c" alt="Gyroscope" width="400" />